William Albertson: Communist Party

 In 1927, Albertson joined the Communist Party of the USA.

-On January 15, 1931, Albertson was to serve as secretary of a "Provisional Anti-War Youth Committee" of New York State to hold a rally for a Liebknecht Memorial and Anti-War Demonstration at the Star Casono at Park Avenue and 117 Street in Manhattan; CPUSA executive William Weinstone and YCL leader Gil Green were to attend.
+On January 15, 1931, Albertson was to serve as secretary of a "Provisional Anti-War Youth Committee" of New York State to hold a rally for a Liebknecht Memorial and Anti-War Demonstration at the Star Casino at Park Avenue and 107th Street in Manhattan; CPUSA executive William Weinstone and YCL leader Gil Green were to attend.

 By 1932, Albertson had moved to New York City, where he lived until 1947.
 He worked there as a labor union official and organizer through 1940.

 In 1932, Albertson stood as Party candidate for the senate of the New York State Assembly.

 In 1934, Albertson stood as Party candidate for House Representative from New York's 17th congressional district.

 On October 1, 1939, Joseph Zack, former Party official and witness for the Dies Committee of the U.S. House named Albertson in a list of Party directors and seven out of 40 CIO directors of the Congress of Industrial Organizations (CIO) union.
 On October 17, 1939, former Party co-founder Benjamin Gitlow named Albertson as a Party leader.